Adobe shares fall on cut in forecast

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-June 20 Shares of Adobe Systems Inc (ADBE.O) fell more than 7 percent on Wednesday after the Photoshop software maker cut its full-year revenue outlook, heightening concerns that the company's shift to a subscription model was slowing its growth.
+June 20 Shares of Adobe Systems Inc (ADBE.O) fell more than 7 percent in early trading after the Photoshop software maker cut its full-year revenue outlook on weakness in Europe, and a shift to a subscription model slows growth.

-The company said on Tuesday it expects third-quarter sales at its digital media unit that produces the Creative Suite design software to decline from second-quarter levels.
+The company said on Tuesday it expects third-quarter sales at its unit that produces the Creative Suite design software to decline from second-quarter levels.
 [ID:nL3E8HJ6KZ]

 Analysts say the company's shift to subscriptions from a licensing model might reduce the revenue upswing it usually sees after the launch of a software upgrade.